-CS Lewis is the author of the Narnia books - The Lion, The Witch, and the Wardrobe.
-Known as Jack, he teaches at an Oxford College, during the 1930's.
+C.S.
+Lewis is the author of the "Chronicles of Narnia" books.
+Known as Jack, he teaches at Oxford during the 1950s.
 An American fan, Joy Gresham, arrives to meet him for tea in Oxford.
 It is the beginning of a love affair.
-Tragically Joy becomes terminally unwell and their lives become complicated.
+Tragically, Joy becomes terminally ill and their lives become complicated.
 Written by

 Matthew Stanfield <email@example.com>

 8 of 10 people found this review helpful.

 Was this review helpful to you?